The Asset Management Review: Japan

 - the amount of securities sold short does not exceed the net asset value of the fund;

-- the exposure to derivative transactions is to be calculated in accordance with a reasonable method set in advance by the management company or the investment manager, and does not exceed the net asset value of the fund.
-This requirement was introduced on 1 December 2014 with no grandfather arrangement; and
+- the exposure to derivative transactions is to be calculated in accordance with a reasonable method set in advance by the management company or the investment manager, and does not exceed the net asset value of the fund; and

 When a foreign investment trust is a master feeder fund and a feeder fund is publicly offered in Japan, the question arises as to whether the JSDA requirements will be applicable only to the feeder fund or also to the master fund – in other words, whether the feeder fund will be looked through to consider the master feeder fund as well.
 Currently, the general practice is to apply the JSDA requirements to the feeder fund only, and not to look through it to the master fund.
 The exception to this is the credit concentration restriction, which cannot be complied with unless one looks through the feeder fund to the master fund because all of the feeder fund's assets are invested or concentrated in the master fund.